-Due to its demanding nature, the course requires high level of commitment.
-Applicants who are considering undertaking the program, should make sure that they are free of other commitments during the time of study.
+Due to its demanding nature, the course requires a high level of commitment.
+Applicants who are considering undertaking the course should make sure that they are free of other commitments while they study.
 Students will be expected to commit additional time on top of classroom hours to complete self-directed learning, reading, research and assessment requirements including preparation for practical placement.

 Educational Support Services